stolksdorf/nomic-base/rules.md

 >
 > b) A player may submit an amendment to change their own status.
 This amendment is considered approved immediately upon submitting.
 >
-> c) An active player may submit an amendment<sup>1</sup> to change the status of another player.
+> c) An active player may submit an amendment to change the status of another player.
 This amendment is voted on in accordance with the current rules on amendments.